Kien Svay District

 Kien Svay (ស្រុកកៀនស្វាយ) is a district (srok) of Kandal Province, Cambodia.
-The district is subdivided into 12 communes (khum): Banteay Daek, Chheu Teal, Dei Edth, Kampong Svay, Kbal Kaoh, Kokir, Kokir Thum, Phum Thum, Preaek Aeng, Preaek Thmei, Samraong Thum, Veal Sbov; and 46 villages (phum).
+The district is subdivided into 12 communes (khum): Banteay Daek, Chheu Teal, Dei Edth, Kampong Svay, Kbal Kaoh, Kokir, Kokir Thum, Phum Thum, Preaek Aeng, Preaek Thmei, Samraong Thum, Veal Sbov, and 46 villages (phum).

-Near the town is a "resort" of small shacks on stilts above a river.
+There is a small resort of shacks on stilts above a river near the town.
 This is a popular weekend jaunt for Phnom Penh residents.